 Let’s be honest: nobody has the time to read a long text message that takes forever to get to the point.
 In reality, you will need to be able to convince your read to take action in less than 500 words.

-According to LinkedIn, concise InMails that are shorter than 500 words usually have a 46% higher CTR (Click-through rate).
+According to LinkedIn, concise InMails that are shorter than 500 characters usually have a 46% higher CTR (Click-through rate).
 This means that you will have to craft a compelling argument without taking too much of the reader’s time.

 Furthermore, let’s not forget that a lot of these InMails will be read from a smartphone.
 Which means that a message that is too long for a desktop will look even longer on mobile.
 As a company, you should always care about mobile experience – did you know that mobile traffic accounts for more than 50% of the web traffic worldwide?